Tourism-and-Culture/Tourism-and-Culture/README.md

+# infosys-Smart Urban Mobility and Traffic Intelligence Dashboard

-# 🇮🇳 Smart Urban: Tourism & Cultural Intelligence Platform
+### Tourism and Cultural Intelligence Use Case

 An integrated data analytics and decision support platform for understanding tourism demand, cultural attractions, visitor behaviour, weather sensitivity, transport patterns, mobility access, forecasting, and operational anomalies across India.

-The project was developed as a four-milestone team internship project.
-It combines a Supabase data warehouse with interactive Streamlit dashboards and an integrated executive dashboard.
+The project was developed as a four-milestone team internship project under the official Infosys theme **Smart Urban Mobility and Traffic Intelligence Dashboard**.
+The team selected **tourism and culture** as the application domain and combined a Supabase data warehouse with interactive Streamlit milestone dashboards and an integrated executive dashboard.

 ## Project Overview

-Tourism information is often distributed across separate datasets for attractions, arrivals, festivals, weather, bookings, and transport.
+Tourism  and Cultural activity affects urban movement, public transport usage, traffic demand, congestion around popular destinations, and access to heritage locations.
+However, the related information is often distributed across separate datasets for attractions, arrivals, festivals, weather, bookings, and transport.
 This makes it difficult for tourism authorities and urban planners to obtain a unified view of visitor activity and mobility conditions.

 This platform brings these datasets together to provide: